NatashaGicheha-1/Chinese-Learning-Progress/README.md

   - Japanese
   - Chinese

-* Chinese stood out because it seemed both interesting and challenging.
+* Chinese stood out to me because it seemed both interesting and challenging.
 * In my first Chinese class,the language felt overwhelming at first, especially since everything was unfamiliar.
 * However, I became motivated to push through difficult moments by dedicating extra time outside class to revise vocabulary, practice listening, and strengthen my understanding of the language.

 ---

 # Academic Journey
-## Chinese Class I(CHI1000A)
+## Chinese Class I (CHI1000A)
 * My first Chinese class was one of the most challenging courses I had taken.
 * My challenges were:
   - Learning an entirely new writing system.
   - Remembering Chinese characters.
   - Understanding pronunciation and tones.
-  - Developing listening skills.
+  - Developing listening skills on Chinese language.
   - Memorizing new vocabulary.
 * There were many moments when I felt overwhelmed.
 * Whenever this happened, I would take a break thenintentionally set aside more time to study instead of avoiding the challenge.